Doctor of Philosophy (PhD) Degree in the field of Applied Physics

 Research

 The PhD in Applied Physics is awarded for original research.
-During their first semester, students select a research advisor; APP students have the opportunity to work with professors in any department of the George R. Brown School of Engineering and the Wiess School of Natural Sciences at Rice and with faculty at four institutions in the Texas Medical Center.
+During their first semester, students select a research advisor; APP students have the opportunity to work with professors in any department of the George R. Brown School of Engineering and Computing and the Wiess School of Natural Sciences at Rice and with faculty at four institutions in the Texas Medical Center.
 Students will submit an affiliation form and research proposal; approval of the Program Chair is required to formalize these advising relationships.
 The research advisor will guide the student in the choice of an appropriate research topic and in the detailed training required to complete that project.
 After affiliation, students must successfully complete APPL 800 every semester of residence; advisors will direct the number of credit hours per term for this variable credit course.

 Responsible Conduct of Research